Education-Numerique/api/README.md

 cd authoring.js; puke; cd -;
 ```

-*Or do yourself a favor* and just use a release tarball, to be extracted into /home/lxxl-deploy/lxxl
+*Or do yourself a favor*
+Get support from Education-et-numerique and just use a release tarball, to be extracted into /home/lxxl-deploy/lxxl, or even to take care of the complete intallation process.

 **And, ha, don't forget to init the mongo database ;).**